-One of the highest of the 46ers, Iroquois is an easy peak to bag if you head out to climb Algonquin, since the most popular route up Iroquois requires climbing Algonquin to get there.
-While that makes the hike a longer one, it’s well worth it for the views from both peaks, and is of course a must if you’re looking to score your 46.
+One of the highest of the Adirondack 46ers, Iroquois Peak is often added on if you head out to climb Algonquin, since the most popular route up Iroquois requires climbing Algonquin to get there.
+While that makes the hike a longer one, it’s well worth it for the views from both peaks, and is of course a must if you’re looking to summit all 46 High Peaks.

 Distance: 10.2 miles round-trip